cmacdonnacha/react-boilerplate/README.md

 If you would like to deploy your app to github pages make sure to set your own `GITHUB_ACCESS_TOKEN` variable.
 See [creating a token.](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line#creating-a-token).
 Otherwise you can remove the `deploy` job.

 To enable github pages follow [these](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source) instructions.

 &nbsp;

+## Clean git history

+When cloning this repository you will get all of it's git history.
+If you would like to start fresh please do the following:

+1. Delete the `.git` folder
+2. `git init`

+This will also clear the husky config (tool that checks passing tests before git commit) so to re-enable this you will need to `npm install --save-dev husky` again.

+&nbsp;